GeauxWeisbeck4/Geaux-Agile.js/README.md

 - [ ] New components for a kanban board and calendar
 - [ ] Pomodoro Timer
 - [ ] CLI tool that makes it easy to grab and drop tags
+- [ ] Deploy to Vercel and other platforms as well as Netlify